 Install via Conda#

-You can use conda to install the OpenMS library and tools without user interface.
+You can use conda or mamba to install the OpenMS library and tools without user interface.
 Depending on the conda channel, you can

 obtain release versions (

 bioconda channel) and nightly versions (

 We recommend to create a new environment with one of the supported python version versions:

 conda create -n openms python=3.10

 Add some channels to find dependencies: